The Effective Reactivity for Capturing Brownian Motion by Partially Reactive Patches on a Spherical Surface: The Effective Capacitance and Effective Reactivity

 Next, we write (\ref{homo:c0_2}) in terms of the patch area fraction $f\equiv {N\eps^2/4}$.
 Since for the well-ordering of our asymptotic expansion the first term in (\ref{homo:c0_2}) must be the dominant term, we require that $N\ll {\mathcal O}(\eps^{-1})$.
 This enforces that our result will apply to the small patch area fraction limit $f\ll 1$.
-Upon eliminating $N$ in (\ref{homo:c0_2}) using $N={4f/\eps^2}$, we obtain our main result for the dimensionless effective capacitance: \bsub where
+Upon eliminating $N$ in (\ref{homo:c0_2}) using $N={4f/\eps^2}$, and assuming that ${\mathcal O}(\eps^2) \ll f \ll 1$, we obtain our main result for the dimensionless effective capacitance: \bsub where, we have

-\esub The dependence of $\ceff$ on the reactivity $\kappa$ is inherited through $C(\kappa)$ and $\beta(\kappa)$.
+\esub The dependence of $\ceff$ on the reactivity $\kappa$ is inherited through $C(\kappa)$ and $\zeta(\kappa)$.

 To determine the effective reactivity, we use the dimensionless form of (\ref{eq:kappa_J}) given by ${1/\keff}=-1+ {1/\ceff}$.
 In this way, by using (\ref{homo:ceff_1}) for $\ceff$ in this result, we obtain a scaling law for the dimensionless effective reactivity given by